enowars/enowars10-service-flagdrive/service/frontend/README.md

 # FlagDrive Frontend

-FlagDrive is the frontend single-page application (SPA) for the ENOWARS10 "Hack the Government" Attack/Defense CTF.
+The frontend of FlagDrive is a single-page application (SPA) for the ENOWARS10 "Hack the Government" Attack/Defense CTF.
 It is built using [Leptos](https://leptos.dev/) (a Rust web framework) and styled with [Tailwind CSS v4](https://tailwindcss.com/).

 ## Prerequisites